 In Arden, NC, Stephen founded his third and last pottery studio, Pisgah Forest, which he operated from 1926 until his death in 1961.
 It was at this studio that the artist perfected the “cameo” decoration technique for which he became best known.
 His hand-painted images, achieved with layers of white translucent clay, often feature American folk imagery, from covered wagons and livestock to cabins and spinning wheels.
 A selection of works from the Museum’s Collection showcases his innovation in form and in decorative surface details, including experimentation with crystalline glazing.

+Support for this exhibition is provided by the Judy Appleton Memorial Fund and the Michael Lask Fund.
 This exhibition is organized by the Asheville Art Museum and curated by Alexis Meldrum, curatorial assistant.

 Open daily 11am–6pm.
 Late-night Thursdays until 9pm; closed Tuesdays.
 Overall capacity is limited to allow for safe social distancing.
 Pre-purchased online ticket are encouraged for a contactless experience; walk-in tickets are also available.
 Tickets are non-refundable.